adfresca/sdk-ios/README.md

 - Medial App: the media app which displays the promotion image and gives an incentive item to users
 - AdvertisingApp: the promotion app which is displayed with an image in the media app's screen.

-For more details of Incentivized campaigns and configuration guide in dashboard, please refer ['Understanding Cross-promotion (Korean)'](https://adfresca.zendesk.com/entries/22033960)  guide.
+For more details of Incentivized campaigns and configuration guide in dashboard, please refer to ['Understanding Cross-promotion (Korean)'](https://adfresca.zendesk.com/entries/22033960) guide.

-To integrate SDK with this feature, you should set URL Schema value for the adverting app and implement codes to give an incentive item to users in the media app.
+To integrate SDK with this feature, you should have URL Schema value for the adverting app and implement codes to give an incentive item to users in the media app.

 #### Configuration for Advertising App.: